 The group's business activities, together with the principal risks and uncertainties are set out in the Strategic Report.
 As highlighted on page 2, the company is the trustee of the scheme and makes neither a profit nor a loss.

 The group receives reimbursement for all of its expenditure from the scheme which has sufficient resources to continue supporting the activities of USSL and its subsidiary USSIM.
-There are no factors of which the directors are aware that would materially impact the ability of the group or company to continue as a going concern and accordingly the financial statements have been prepared on a going concern basis.
+There are no factors of which the directors are aware that would materially impact the ability of the group or company to continue as a going concern up to and including 20 July 2022 and accordingly the financial statements have been prepared on a going concern basis.
 Further details are provided in note 1c.